tonyprawiro/diy-cloud-gaming-desktop/README.md

 I like to play PC games, occasionally.
 The XCOM franchise is one of my favorites, but the latest XCOM 2 title is a power-hungry application and my Microsoft Surface Pro can't support it.
 With cloud-gaming, it's possible to enjoy modern games on a low-end spec computer.
 The idea is that the actual game is run on a powerful machine in the cloud, and is played through a terminal over broadband network.

-Demo (it looks way better in real life than in this potato-quality GIF):
+Demo:

 <img src="images/vid.gif" width="360" />

+(it looks way better in real life than in this potato-quality GIF)

 ### EC2 GPU-accelerated Instance